 “Further information will be forwarded you as soon as it is received.

 “Howard F. Bresee

 On June 9, 1943, his parents received a message from the War Department.

-After the war, the U.S. Remains Recovery Team positively identified the remains of PFC Fred C. Leonard.
+After the war, the U.S. Remains Recovery Team positively identified the remains of Pvt.
+Fred C. Leonard.
+He was posthumously promoted to Private First Class.
 At the request of his family, his remains were returned to the United States on the U.S.A.T.
 Pvt.
-Joseph F. Merrill and arrived in San Francisco on September 24, 1949.
+Joseph F. Merrill arrived in San Francisco on September 24, 1949.
 His remains were returned to Harrodsburg and he was reburied at Spring Hill Cemetery in Harrodsburg, Kentucky.